ckan/ckanapi-exporter/README.markdown

 Requirements
 ------------

-Python 2.7, or 2.6 with the argparse library.
+Python 2.7, does not work with 2.6!

 Installation